 Reviewing Qualifications is an Ongoing Process

-Benefit to Those Qualifying Bidders
+Benefit to Contractors Qualifying Bidders

 Using a pre-qualification process can help owners assess the interest generated by the project among qualified firms.
-If there is little interest, adjustments may be necessary to make the project more attractive.
+If there’s little interest, adjustments may be necessary to make the project more attractive.
 This also helps reduce the time and work involved when evaluating bidders.
 The weeding out process helps to decrease the volume of bids and problems associated with low bids from unqualified contractors.
 Plus, it increases the odds of getting the best contractor at the right price.

 Benefit to the Bidders Themselves